Share

 Tapping method: Score mature green fruits (3–4 months old, still on plant) with 3–4 shallow vertical cuts on the fruit surface using a sharp blade at 4 AM.
 Collect dripping latex in clean glass or stainless steel containers.
 Dry collected latex in shade at 35–40°C. Dried papain sold to pharmaceutical ingredient buyers at ₹1,200–1,500/kg in Bengaluru and Hyderabad markets.

-Harvest and Market
+How Do You Harvest and Market Organic Papaya?

 Harvest ripe papaya when fruit shows 20–30% yellowing on skin.
 Over-ripe fruit (full yellow) has 2–3 day shelf life.
 Slightly under-ripe (10% yellowing) travels better for distant markets.